 - 1. Attendance: Regular engagement with course material is necessary for satisfactory achievement.
-Therefore, I have made some sort of course assignment due almost every day.
-If you have three days' worth of non-submitted assignments or non-attendance, I may drop you from the course.
+If you miss three classes, I may drop you from the course.
 If you are dropped from this course by me, you will receive a grade of "X", rather than "W", on your transcript.
 If you decide to stop attending class, it is your responsibility to immediately drop this course through the registrar's office to avoid being dropped by me for non-attendance.
 It is your responsibility to verify that you are dropped from this course using your student online account. - 2.
 Technical difficulties: If you experience technical difficulties on a major exam, please immediately visit Proctorio support (https://proctorio.com/support) and open up a live chat with their 24/7 support staff from a computer (not a phone).
 If they cannot resolve your problem, please immediately email me and notify me about your difficulties, providing screenshots and other documentation as needed.
 After emailing me, regularly check your email over the next hour, in case of a reply.
 For other technical difficulties, please immediately call the SPC help desk at 806.716.2600. - 3.
 Major exam protocol: All major exams will be given online and these exams must be proctored.
 Therefore, you will be required to use webcam software (Proctorio) and an external webcam that records you while taking exams.
 You will be required to show official picture identification prior to the start of the exam and will not earn credit, regardless of your score, without showing identification.